xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param on: open or not
     on=True: equivalent to calling `set_tgpio_digital(0, 1)` and `set_tgpio_digital(1, 0)`
     on=False: equivalent to calling `set_tgpio_digital(0, 0)` and `set_tgpio_digital(1, 1)`
+:param wait: wait or not, default is True
+:param timeout: second, default is 3s
 :return: code
     code: See the API code documentation for details.
 ```